 A Complete Guide to Annapurna Circuit Trek

-Trekking through the foothill of the world’s tallest mountains with diverse climate zones, landscapes, and rich cultural diversity, the 15 days you’ll spend in the Annapurna Circuit trek are some of the most inspiring wells challenging things that you’ll ever encounter in your life.
+Trekking through the foothills of the world’s tallest mountains with diverse climate zones, landscapes, and rich cultural diversity, the 15 days you’ll spend in the Annapurna Circuit trek are some of the most inspiring wells challenging things that you’ll ever encounter in your life.

-Although it may seem very tempting to head off on the trail, it is not as simple as walking in the park.
+Although it may seem tempting to head off on the trail, it is not as simple as walking in the park.
 From preparing for Acute Mountain Sickness (AMS) to managing the permits and accommodation, you will require a chunk of knowledge and planning you need to consider for the pre-trip preparation before you even take your first step.

 A Complete Guide To Annapurna Circuit Trek